Altor Networks

 Altor Networks, Inc., a Juniper Networks company, is a provider of security for virtual data centers and clouds.
 The company developed the world's first firewall purpose-built for virtual networks, a software security "appliance" that runs in a virtualized environment and enforces security policy on a per-virtual-machine basis.
-Data center administrators could pinpoint a broad range of virtual network security comprises and create roles-based security policies.
-Security policies could be continuously enforced on individual virtual machines (VM), even as they moved throughout the virtualized data center.
+Data center administrators could pinpoint a broad range of virtual network security compromises and create roles-based security policies.
+Security policies could be continuously enforced on individual virtual machines (VMs), even as they moved throughout the virtualized data center.

-Headquartered in Redwood Shores, California, United States, Altor was founded in 2007 by security and networking experts from Check Point Software, Cisco and Oracle Corporation, and has received funding from Accel Partners, DAG Ventures, Foundation capital, and Juniper Networks.
-On December 6, 2010 Juniper Networks announced it has acquired Altor Networks.
+Headquartered in Redwood Shores, California, United States, Altor was founded in 2007 by security and networking experts from Check Point Software, Cisco and Oracle Corporation, and has received funding from Accel Partners, DAG Ventures, Foundation Capital, and Juniper Networks.
+On December 6, 2010 Juniper Networks announced it had acquired Altor Networks for $95 million in cash.